theSStranger/skyscraper/README.md

 Initially, we modelled the puzzle with both Constraints and Cells as sigs.
 This was cool because it allowed us to use our model in both directions: we could specify constraints and ask the model to give solutions (if any), or we could specify a board arrangement and ask the model for relevant constraints (ex: constraints with a solution that has '4's accross the main diagonal).

 When searching for unique solutions, the Constraint sig made it really hard for Forge to differentiate between identical solutions, so the sig was scrapped and constraints were prescribed just by their parameters.
-This allowed for our model to effectively discove puzzle boards of various kinds which have [unique solutions](#uniqueness), which was one of our target/reach goals.
+This allowed for our model to effectively discover puzzle boards of various kinds which have [unique solutions](#uniqueness), which was one of our target/reach goals.

 We also wanted to experiment with our own version of Skyscraper (AltSkyscraper) that had interior constraints.
 This worked well - we made some cool observations about the [relationship between Skyscraper puzzles and AltSkyscraper](#isomorphism).